 A morning of coasteering is on the agenda.
 Surfers in Pembrokeshire, West Wales came up with the concept of coasteering as they scrambled around cliffs in the early 1980s.
 An all-in-one experience that treats the foreshore as an eco-adventure playground, It’s about rock-hopping, shore-scrambling, swell riding, cave-exploring and yes, cliff-jumping.
 For team building it’s a great way to develop confidence and work as team to encourage colleagues to take the plunge.

-For lunch, stop at The Marram Grass restaurant just a few minutes away.
-Unlike other restaurants, it is set in a converted potting shed.
-Using only the best ingredients sourced from around Anglesey, they have created three amazing dining experiences to try.
 Whilst in the area, visit the longest town name in the UK at Llanfairpwllgwyngyll which will test Welsh language skills by attempting to say its full name.
 Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, or more easily spoken (llan-vire-pooll-guin-gill-go-ger-u-queern-drob-ooll-llandus-ilio-gogo-goch).

 Travel back to the main land of Conwy and visit Aber Falls Distillery for an hour’s tasting adventure.
 With a brand that offers a range of award winning premium gins and liqueurs using only the best of Welsh inspired botanicals and ingredients, Aber Falls have created some amazing flavours, including coffee and chocolate, orange marmalade and rhubarb and ginger.
 The masterclass experience is an exclusive behind the scenes tour and tasting session, followed by creating a personal flavoured gin.
 New for 2021 is the launch of Aber Falls very own single malt whisky and the tour will include an exclusive chance to taste it before distribution.